application-research/outercore-eng-kb/Engineering/FEVM_hot_storage_protocol.md

 ## Proposal/Overview

-This smart contract allows for the storage and retrieval of files on the InterPlanetary File System (IPFS) using the Ethereum blockchain.
-The smart contract will be deployed on the Ethereum network and will allow users to upload and access files stored on IPFS using their Ethereum address.
+This smart contract allows for the storage and retrieval of files on the InterPlanetary File System (IPFS) using the FEVM blockchain.
+The smart contract will be deployed on the FEVM network and will allow users to upload and access files stored on IPFS using their Ethereum address.
+Additionally, a simple layer 2 network using Dynamic Proofs of Retrievability will be used to validate storage across the network.

 ## Functionality

-Users can upload files to Estuary/IPFS and store the IPFS hash on the FEVM blockchain using the smart contract.
-Users can retrieve files from Estuary/IPFS using the IPFS file hash stored on the FEVM blockchain.
-Users can also update or delete their previously uploaded files.
-The smart contract will have a function to verify the authenticity of the file hash to prevent tampering.
-Technical Details
-The smart contract will be written in Solidity and will be deployed on the FEVM network.
-The smart contract will make use of the IPFS API to interact with the IPFS network.
-The smart contract will store the IPFS file hash and the corresponding FEVM address of the user who uploaded the file in a mapping.
-The smart contract will include a function to verify the authenticity of the file hash using a cryptographic hash function.
+A decentralized hot storage network with IPFS and dynamic proofs of retrievability, you would need to take the following steps:

+1. Use IPFS to handle the peer-to-peer communication and file storage on the network.
+IPFS allows for efficient and decentralized file storage and retrieval by breaking files into smaller pieces and distributing them across the network.

+2. Implement dynamic proofs of retrievability (PoR) to ensure the integrity and availability of the stored files.
+Dynamic PoR is a technique that allows nodes to prove they have a certain file by providing a small, randomly-selected subset of the file's data, rather than the entire file.

+3. Use smart contracts on a blockchain platform, such as Ethereum, to track the storage and retrieval of files on the network.
+The smart contract would function as a decentralized storage marketplace, where nodes can offer their storage space to the network and get rewarded for their contributions.

+4. Utilize the smart contract to enforce the dynamic PoR, by requiring that the files be retrieved from multiple nodes and verified by the smart contract.
+This ensures that the files are still being stored and that the nodes are providing valid PoR.

+5. Implement reputation system in smart contract to ensure that only reliable nodes are able to participate in the network and receive rewards.
+This can be done by keeping track of the storage and retrieval performance of each node and providing a score that can be used to determine their reputation.

+6. Create an incentivization mechanism that rewards nodes for contributing storage to the network and for providing valid dynamic PoR.
+This can be done by paying nodes in a cryptocurrency or token that is native to the blockchain platform being used.

+### Dynamic Proofs of Retrievability (PoR)

+Dynamic proofs of retrievability (PoR) is a technique used to ensure the integrity and availability of data stored on a decentralized storage network.
+The main idea behind dynamic PoR is to allow nodes to prove they have a certain file by providing a small, randomly-selected subset of the file's data, rather than the entire file.

+The security of dynamic PoR is based on two main principles:

+1. Data fragmentation: By breaking the file into smaller pieces and distributing them across the network, it becomes much more difficult for an attacker to tamper with or delete the data.

+2. Challenge-response verification: The smart contract on the blockchain can randomly select a subset of the file's data, called a challenge, and ask the node storing the file to provide the corresponding response.
+If the response is correct, it proves that the node has the file and it's intact.

+Dynamic PoR also includes the use of a Merkle Tree for the file fragments, this allows for the verification of data integrity without having to retrieve the entire file, only the leaves of the tree need to be verified.

+Additionally, dynamic PoR can also be combined with other security measures such as replication, erasure coding and node reputation systems to further increase the security of the network.

+Overall, dynamic PoR provides a robust and efficient way to ensure the integrity and availability of data stored on a decentralized storage network, making it more resistant to tampering and deletion by malicious actors.

-## IPFS Retrieval Function
+### Retrieval Function
 The IPFS retrieval function will allow users to retrieve files from the IPFS network using the IPFS file hash stored on the FEVM blockchain.

 The function will take the IPFS file hash as input, verify the authenticity of the file hash using the cryptographic hash function, and then retrieve the file from the IPFS network using the IPFS API.